-- ITS will continue upgrading to the latest version of the Microsoft Office Suite. - ITS will continue implementing security controls to enhance information security and cyber awareness. - ITS will implement Microsoft PowerPlatforms to provide cloud computing and process automation. - ITS will transition to Global Protect VPN. - ITS also continues to assist with the utilization of applications such as Power BI, Pentana, Caliber, and Power DMS that improve the agency's project management, reporting, and business analytics.
+- ITS will continue upgrading to the latest versions of systems and applications while also implementing security controls to enhance information security and cyber awareness. - ITS will implement Microsoft PowerPlatforms to provide cloud computing and process automation. - ITS also continues to assist with utilizing applications such as Power BI, Pentana, Caliber, and Power DMS that improve the agency's project management, reporting, and business analytics.

-Communications Unit
+Ombudsman Unit